 - Course is 30 hours long, covering the entire material of the exam according to the College Board syllabus.

-- Class Schedule will be available two days prior to course start date.
-(It depends on your countries time zone)
+- Class schedule will be available two days before course start date.

 - Study Guide will be given FREE with any virtual course purchased.

-- Study guide will remain in your profile ONLY until course is over.
+- Study guide will remain in your profile until after the AUGUST SAT Examination.